 https://www.thejewelleryeditor.com

-Personally I think Omega (Speedmaster) Audemars Piguet (Royal Oak) and Jaeger-LeCoultre (Reverso) each have only one and even the 'great' Patek Philippe is only widely recognized for the Nautilus.
+Personally I think Omega (Speedmaster) Audemars Piguet (Royal Oak) and Jaeger-LeCoultre (Reverso) each have only one and even the 'great' Patek Philippe is widely recognized only for the Nautilus.

 ©